Turkey approach Euro 2020 in good form, recovering from Nations League relegation with a statement-making start to World Cup qualifying.

 For years Fenerbahce legend and one-time Barcelona ‘keeper Rustu Recber manned the sticks, racking up a national record 120 caps, but in just a few months’ time it will be Cakir and his modest seven international appearances entrusted with the No. 1 jersey.

-The 25-year-old looks to have overtaken Mert Gunok as Turkey’s number one, reward for his admirable performances in the Trabzonspor goal, keeping 13 clean sheets in the Turkish Super Lig, more than any other goalkeeper.
-Cakir played just one game in Euro 2020 qualifying, the final match against Andorra in which he kept a clean sheet, but started all three of Turkey’s recent World Cup qualifiers.
+The 25-year-old looks to have overtaken Mert Gunok as Turkey’s number one, reward for his admirable performances in the Trabzonspor goal, keeping 13 clean sheets in the Turkish Super Lig, the joint-most in the division.
+Cakir played just one game in Euro 2020 qualifying, the final match against Andorra in which he kept a clean sheet, but started all three of Turkey’s recent World Cup qualifiers and the final friendly going into the tournament.

 Defence: Caglar Soyuncu